GSMuller/Econometrics-MQO/README.md

 ## Goal
 - Provide a **step-by-step learning path** in applied econometrics.
 - Build a portfolio of **reproducible Jupyter notebooks**.
 - Show how econometrics connects to **finance and economic decision-making**.
+- DW
+- JB

 ---